ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 ### What is OpenStack?

 [OpenStack][openstack_upstream] is a cloud operating system which allows organizations to manage large pools of distributed compute, network and storage resources in a data center.
 It is a collection of open source projects designed to work together to form the basis of a cloud.
 OpenStack can be used for both private and public clouds implementation.
-Moreover, by applying necessary extensions, it can be turned by telecommunications providers into a fully functional NFVI (*Network Functions Virtualization Infrastructure*) platform.
+Moreover, by applying necessary extensions, it can be used by telecommunications providers as a fully functional NFVI (*Network Functions Virtualization Infrastructure*) platform.
 Governed by the OpenStack Foundation, with more than 34,000 individual contributors and over 550 companies that participate in the project, OpenStack is a *de facto* standard for the cloud implementation.

 ### What is MicroStack?

 [MicroStack][microstack] is an upstream single-node OpenStack deployment which can run directly on your workstation.
 Although made for developers, it is also suitable for edge, IoT and appliances.
 MicroStack is an OpenStack in a [snap][snapcraft] which means that all OpenStack services and supporting libraries are packaged together in a single package which can be easily installed, upgraded or removed.
-MicroStack includes all key OpenStack components: Keystone, Nova, Neutron, Glance, Cinder, and is evolving extremally fast.
-You can use it for development, prototyping and testing, but it is also perfectly suitable for the network edge, IoT and appliances.
-Do not wait anymore - grab MicroStack from the Snap Store and get your OpenStack running right away!
+MicroStack includes all key OpenStack components: Keystone, Nova, Neutron, Glance, Cinder, and is evolving extremely fast.
+You can use it for prototyping, testing, or development for the network edge, IoT and appliances.
+Let's get statrted - grab MicroStack from the Snap Store and get your OpenStack running right away!

 ### In this tutorial you will learn how to: